Equity & Inclusion Consultant and Coach firstname.lastname@example.org

 Who Do I Want to Be?
 I believe my life has many complex turns; I have a complex identity and navigate a complex experience.
 Two sets of principles have come into my life that encompass the way I want to be in the world.
 These principles are fueled by my underlying values and spiritual beliefs.
 Through this I commit each day to live by these distinct principles.
 Peacemaking Principles:

 Contribute to the wholeness of the community.

 Build trust and relationships before arriving at issues and solutions.

 I am a Black womxn.
-I am a person with ancestry that is part of the African diaspora and indigenous roots.
+I am a person with ancestry that is part of the African diaspora and North American indigenous roots.
 As such, I bring with me the light and the load that identity holds in America.
-I bring all of myself, my identity, my experiences, my history with me into all I engage.; it matters.
+I bring all of myself, my identity, my experiences, my history with me into all I engage; it matters.
 I have accepted and am committed to "every day, recommit to healing ourselves and each other, and to co-creating alongside comrades, allies, and family a culture where each person feels seen, heard, and supported."
 This translates to an unapologetic love for my Blackness and indigenous practices.

 I do not expect anyone to live by the same principles as mine.
 I do not expect anyone to understand the principles in the same context as I do.
 I do ask that if you choose to be in a relationship with me toward equitable and thriving communities, that we respect each others chosen principles and choose to co-create partnerships that will allow us to succeed in upholding our principles.

 Bachelor's of Business in Human Resources/ Organizational Psychology.
-Masters in Organizational Psychology.
-Doctorate in Social Psychology
+Graduate studies Social Psychology.
+Postgraduate studies in Community Mental Health.